128technology/docs/docs/concepts_appid.md

 ### AppID based on TLS

-The 128T router can also *learn about named destinations* by inspecting the traffic that goes to and from various destinations.
+The 128T router can also *learn about named destinations* by inspecting the traffic that traverses it.
 This is done by inspecting the X.509 certificate sent by a server during the TLS handshake process.
 Importantly: *this presupposes that the 128T can route packets to that destination for the purposes of retrieving the server's certificate*.
 Thus, when using AppID based on TLS, it is important to ensure that there is a `service` and `service-route` capable of reaching that server in addition to the one you'll configure for the named application.

+> Note: normally this is done by having a "catch-all" service for `0.0.0.0/0` to route traffic out to the internet, but it does not need to be.

-Within the `Server Hello` message sent by a server will be information about that certificate, which is always sent in cleartext.
+Within the `Server Hello` message sent by a server will include its X.509 certificate, which is decipherable by the client to include information about the server.
 One such example is here:

 ```
 [ptimmons@labsystem1 ~]$ openssl x509 -in /tmp/512b-rsa-example-cert.pem -text -noout